 “Of course, Kenneth, everybody knows that each neighborhood has its own street fair, even though not are all this squeaky clean.
 Take North Beach and the Haight—or the Castro, yeow—and you do remember Polk Street, now don’t you?”

-Sandwiched between Union Street’s cute-to-kill gingerbread storefronts—with their resident art galleries, styling salons and pricey boutiques—were this weekend’s display stands, stalls, booths, tents, sample trucks, sound stages, kiddie rides, tasting gardens and smoky grilled food courts.
+Sandwiched between Union Street’s opposing gingerbread storefronts—with their resident art galleries, styling salons and pricey boutiques—were this weekend’s display stands, stalls, booths, tents, sample trucks, kiddie rides, tasting gardens and smoky grilled food courts.
 While everyday shops bespoke looks, looks, looks, in showy designer windows, street-wise, it was eclectricity, curb to curb.

-We said little past installations of hungry artisans and kitschmeisters from Arcata to Encinitas, Ventura to Vermont: Candle sculpture, ceramic mug sets, peacock feathered floppy hats, tooled vests, sheepskin slippers, porcelain teapots, earthenware place settings, embroidered bells, tie-dyed tees, tire-tread huaraches.
-Big Sur photography, sandstone seals, soap sculpture, corduroy macaws, ceramic trivets, hand-carved dulcimers, white oak vanities, leaded glass terrariums, India-print serapes and shawls, calligraphed sketches of Muir Woods, framed blow-ups of the Golden Gate Bridge, copper kinetic waterwheels and Omar’s custom cuckoo clocks: But what stopped us cold were the pegboards of scrimshaw and cloisonné.
+We said little past installations of hungry artisans and kitschmeisters, pitching: candle sculpture, ceramic mug sets, peacock feathered floppy hats, tooled vests, sheepskin slippers, porcelain teapots, earthenware place settings, embroidered bells, tie-dyed tees, tire-tread huaraches.
+Sprinkled throughout were Big Sur photographs, sandstone seals, soap sculpture, corduroy macaws, ceramic trivets, hand-carved dulcimers, white oak vanities, leaded glass terrariums, India-print serapes, copper kinetic waterwheels and Omar’s custom cuckoo clocks.
+But what stopped us cold were the pegboards of scrimshaw and cloisonné.

-“Yeah, well, all these street fairs have to be better than the best thing in Chicago.
-I mean, everything seems so bright, so vibrant and colorful, so up here,” I fawned, digging deep into my khakis, springing for a carved ivory dolphin pendant Syd couldn’t bear to take off despite herself once the Mendocino earth mother fixed its slender silver chain around her neck.
+“Yeah, well, everything seems so vibrant and colorful, so up here,” I fawned, digging deep into my khakis, springing for a carved ivory dolphin pendant Syd couldn’t bear to take off despite herself, once the Mendocino earth mother fixed its slender silver chain around her neck.

-“That’s so sweet of you, but I really can’t accept this, you know,” she smiled awkwardly, blushing, nostrils flaring, rising to peck my cheek.
+“That’s so sweet of you, but I really can’t accept this,” she smiled awkwardly, blushing, nostrils flaring, rising to peck my cheek.
 “I mean given that I’m…”

-“It’s nothing, the least I can do,” I interrupted, puffing up some, what with this initial gesture of partial re-payment, taking the affection where I could get it.
+“It’s nothing, least I can do,” I interrupted, puffing up some dyad dynamics, what with this initial gesture of partial re-payment, taking the affection where I could get it.
 “Besides, wait’ll you see a wild horse creamer I scored for you at a Round-Up Café up by Tahoe.
 Speaking of rest stops…all that food is getting to me, and we’re only about halfway through the thing.”

-“Tell me, how was it for you back there in Chicago,” Syd focused more earnestly as we stepped up a mill-detailed wooden stairway into her respite of choice.
+“Tell me, how was it for you back there in Chicago,” Syd focused more earnestly as we stepped up a mill-detailed wooden stairway into her haven of choice.